data-dependent/osrs-guides/skilling.md

 In the first case, we move then interact with the banker in the same tick.
 In the second case, we move on a tick then interact with the bank booth on the following tick.
 The same behavior can be seen when moving up to a tree (an object) to woodcut or when moving up to a fishing spot (an npc) to fish.

 Interactions can be used to produce an optimal method to cook.
-It's well known that karambwans can be cooked once per tick; however, it's less widely known that the property of karambwans that makes 1t cooking possible is that raw karambwans can produce more than one cooked product.
-Since raw beef and raw bear meat share this property, they can also be used to 1t cook.
-This holds even in f2p where no second option explicitly appears, as shown in the clip below.
+Below we describe an optimal cooking method which works for any food item which can produce more than one cooked product, such as raw beef, raw karambwan, and raw bear meat.
+Note, an optimal cooking method for other food is described later in [Stalls in cooking](#stalls-in-cooking).

 <div style="text-align:center"><img src="https://i.imgur.com/5JiU7Mp.gif" alt='1t cooking' width=500>

+The method works even in f2p where no second option explicitly appears.
 We now describe in text the commands shown in the clip.
  - **Tick 1**: In client input, we start interacting with the fire.
 During our turn, in interactions with objects, a choice interface opens.
  - **Tick 2**: In client input, our choice is processed and the cook happens.
 Later in client input, we start interacting with the fire again.
 During our turn, in interactions with objects, a choice interface opens.
  - **Tick 3**: In client input, the cook happens according to our choice, and then we start interacting with the fire again.
 During our turn, in interactions with objects, a choice interface opens.